dostuffthatmatters/circadian-scp-upload/README.md

 ## Use Case

-You have a local directory that generates data every day on your local machine.
+You have a local directory that generates daily data on your local machine.
 The directory looks like this:

 ```
 📁 data-directory-1
 ├── 📁 20190101
 │   ├── 📄 file1.txt
 │   ├── 📄 file2.txt
 │   └── 📄 file3.txt
 └── 📁 20190102
     ├── 📄 file1.txt
     ├── 📄 file2.txt
     └── 📄 file3.txt
 ```

-... or like this:
+Or like this:

 ```
 📁 data-directory-2